jayjayhust/isaac_so_arm101/.github/pull_request_template.md

 ## Summary

 <!-- Briefly describe what this PR does.
 Be concise but informative. -->

+**Before you start:** Please read our [Contributing Guide](../CONTRIBUTING.md) for details on setting up your environment, following our coding style, and passing pre-commit checks.

 Example:
 > This PR adds a new "Pick-and-Place" task environment and training configurations.